Key takeaways:

 - Vehicles

-There are two ways you can see if an asset of yours has a UCC lien.
+There are two ways to check if an asset you own has a current UCC lien:

 - Check your loan agreement to determine whether you authorized the company to file a lien.
 You may have also been provided a copy of a UCC-1 financing statement, which should contain a description of the asset it is secured by.